Viictte/ML_Ablation/README.md

 Together, these controlled studies directly probe the key mechanisms that the original authors only partially explored:

-- **Ablation** reveals which architectural elements (temporal depth, premap, feature transform) truly matter for efficient spiking-point processing.
+- **Ablation** reveals which architectural elements (temporal depth, premap, feature transform) truly matter for efficient Spike-point processing.
 - **Hyperparameter** sweeps validate the theoretical design decisions (temperature = k = 5; leak ≈ 0.2–0.25) proposed in the paper and test their generalization under different regimes.

-This combination not only replicates the core claims of *Spiking-PointNet* but extends them into a deeper quantitative understanding of stability, accuracy, and neuromorphic efficiency.
+This combination not only replicates the core claims of *Spike-PointNet* but extends them into a deeper quantitative understanding of stability, accuracy, and neuromorphic efficiency.

 ---